lmorenon/datasciencecoursera/README.md

 # datasciencecoursera
-This task was development by Leonardo Moreno Naranjo
+This task was developed by Leonardo Moreno Naranjo